-As 2015 comes to a close, were reflecting on all of the exciting revenue recognition standard and awesome tips that we published on the Softrax Blog this year.
-Did you catch these most popular blog posts on our Softrax Blog?
-We've compiled them below.
+As 2015 comes to a close, we’re reflecting on all of the exciting revenue recognition standards and awesome tips that we published on the SOFTRAX Blog this year.
+Did you catch these most popular blog posts on our SOFTRAX Blog?
+We’ve compiled them below.

 The Making of A Perfect Storm Part 2: The Reinvigorated Regulatory Agency – THE SEC

 The new revenue recognition rules are daunting and many wonder how they will be impacted by ASC606.
 To learn about the effects of ASC 606.

 The Making of the Perfect Storm: Part 1 Impact New ASC 606 Regulations